I.V. Fluid Hydration Helps Reverse the Effects of Dehydration

 - Increased heart rate

-If you have any of the symptoms of persistent or severe dehydration, come in to Emerald Coast Urgent Care between 9:00am and 8:00pm for immediate treatment any day of the week.
+If you have any of the symptoms of persistent or severe dehydration, come in to Emerald Coast Urgent Care for immediate treatment any day of the week.
 We offer IV fluid therapy for severe dehydration.

 Fluid replacement via intravenous hydration.